Religion

 Christmas has already been coopted again by the god of capitalism, and as such it should be embraced.
 Rather than being a selfish perversion of the teachings of Jesus, it can be a joyous celebration of all the wonderful stuff that capitalism is so good at producing.
 This is simply acknowledging the evolution in meaning that the Christmas holiday has already undergone.

-And this is the nature of rituals.
+This is the nature of rituals.
 They evolve and change their meaning with the tide of history.
 Old traditions become new by taking on new meaning imbued by future generations.
 Rarely are they simply made up out of whole cloth, and when they are it's more likely to become a cult than a religion.

 As old religions evolve and New Religious Movements continue to proliferate, we need to ensure that this process does not fracture and divide humanity.
 It can be a way that each of us can express our individual identity, culture, connection to history, and love of our fellow humans, or it can be a way to divide us into smaller and smaller in-groups until it becomes our small circle of true believers versus the world.
 A metatheology is necessary to make it easy for people to identify those movements that will lead to positivity and growth and avoid high-control groups regardless of their ideology.